cisnux-seed/forum-api/README.md

 # Forum RESTful API
 This is an open source Forum RESTful API project.
 This project written with javascript and Hapi Framework.
-This API providing authentications with implemented JWT (Token-Based Authentication).
+Forum API providing authentications with implemented JWT (Token-Based Authentication).
+This API also implemented automation tests and clean architecture.
 You can also contribute this project

 ## Feature List
 - Register an account with username and password